 Prominent Syrian activist killed in rebel-held province

-BEIRUT (AP) — A war monitor and Syrian activists are reporting that masked gunmen in the country's rebel-held northwestern province have killed a prominent figure in Syria's opposition who was also a sharp critic of Islamist militants.
+BEIRUT (AP) — A war monitor and Syrian activists are reporting that masked gunmen in the country's rebel-held northwestern province have killed a prominent anti-government journalist who was also a sharp critic of Islamist militants.

 The Syrian Observatory for Human Rights says gunmen fired Friday at Raed Fares and colleague Hammoud al-Juneid in Kafranbel, a town in the south of Idlib province.
 The two were seriously injured and died of their wounds.
 Other activists reported the shooting.